4doctorstrange/Digital-Hospital-Management/README.md

 # Digital-Hospital-Management
-A CLI program that maintains and update the record of patients.
+A CLI program that maintains and update the record of patients.<br />

-To execute program follow the given steps:
+To execute program follow the given steps:<br />
-1-Put all the files i.e patient.py,record.py and main.py
+1-Put all the files i.e patient.py,record.py and main.py<br />
-2-Compile patient.py
+2-Compile patient.py<br />
 3-Compile record.py
 4-Compile main.py
 5-If above steps are executed correctly than user just have to answer queries asked in program